 Brazil does not have an official double taxation treaty with the US.
 However, Brazil recognizes offsetting tax paid in the United States against Brazil's tax for the same earnings.

-To avoid any complications, penalties, and fines, speak with a tax accountant for details.
-Nomadic FIRE has partnered with Expat Tax Specialists offering a FREE 30-minute consultation.
+To avoid any complications, penalties, and fines, speak with a tax advisor for details.

 What Are The Visa Requirements For Brazil?